cosmos/cosmos/whitepaper.md

 GnuClear is a network of many blockchains powered by Tendermint via TMSP.
 While existing proposals aim to create a "single blockchain" with total global transaction ordering, GnuClear permits many blockchains to run concurrently with one another via a sharding mechanism.

-At the basis, a global hub blockchain manages many independent blockchain shards, allowing interoperability across them in the form of packet communication.
+At the basis, a global hub blockchain manages many independent blockchain shards.
+A constant stream of recent block commits from shards posted on the hub allows the hub to keep up with the state of each shard.
+Likewise, each shard keeps up with the state of the hub (but shards to not keep up with each other except indirectly through the hub).
+Packets of information are then communicated from one chain to another by posting Merkle-proofs to the source's recent block hash.
 This mechanism is called inter-blockchain communication, or IBC for short.

-The hub keeps an account of multiple registered tokens across the shards, and preserves the global invariance of the total amount of each token across the shards.
+The GnuClear hub hosts a multi-asset cryptocurrency, where tokens can be held by individual users or by shards themselves.
 These tokens can be moved from one shard to another in a special IBC packet called a "coin packet".
-The blockchain shards can themselves be hubs to form a multi-level hierarchical network, but for the sake of clarity we will only describe the simple configuration with one central hub and many shards.
+The hub is responsible for preserving the global invariance of the total amount of each token across the shards.

 (Diagram of hub and shards)